silabs-bozont/ArduinoCore-zephyr/README.md

 Note: Homebrew’s Python installation already includes `pip`, `setuptools` and `venv`.

 ### On Windows
 Building natively on Windows is not currently supported; however, it is possible to setup and build the loader using [WSL](https://learn.microsoft.com/windows/wsl/about).
-You will need to follow the instructions given above for installing on Ubuntu.
+Once you have that installed, you will need to follow these instructions as if you had Ubuntu.

-There are two strategies:
+There are two strategies to set up the sources for building the loader on Windows:
 1) Install the sources in the native Windows filesystem (NTFS, FAT32, etc) and within WSL, cd to the root directory where you installed your sources, like: `/mnt/d/github/ArduinoCore-zephyr`.
 2) Install the sources within the WSL file system, like: `~/git/ArduinoCore-zephyr`

 There are pros and cons to both strategies:
-1) Builds are relatively very slow, but once done you can use it directly within Arduino.
+1) Builds on the native Windows file system are relatively very slow, but once done, you can use the results directly within the Arduino IDE.
-2) Builds are a lot faster, however, you need to copy the resulting build back to somewhere in your windows directory structure.
-It is this location, that you will add to the Arduino IDE as mentioned below in the section: Using the core in Arduino IDE/CLI.
+2) Builds on WSL's file system are a lot faster, however, you need to copy the resulting build back to somewhere in your Windows directory structure.
+Use this location in the Arduino IDE as mentioned below in the [Using the Core in Arduino IDE/CLI](#using-the-core-in-arduino-idecli) section.

-In either strategy, you may have to update the link: `cores\arduino\api`.
+After `bootstrap.sh` has completed, you may also have to update the `cores\arduino\api` link to the path of the ArduinoCore-API's `api` folder.

 ### Run the ```bootstrap``` script
 ```bash